 As I mentioned earlier, you do not need to pack every bit of information you have into your presentation.
-Every time I begin to develop slides, I separate my information into two groups:
+When I begin to develop my slides, I separate my information into two groups:

 - Information that is necessary to the topic.

 - Information that will most likely be asked about as a question and can be presented within an answer during the Q&A.

 The Q&A is still a part of your presentation, so be strategic about the information you present outright, and how you organize the information you plan to present during the Q&A.

 I know this section is a bit vague so if you have any questions or need clarification, please ask in the comments!

 I have judged a number of pitch competitions and business presentations.
 The number one thing that almost every presenter does is try to answer questions by reiterating a paragraph’s worth of information.